-In the reporting period, the Board received 13 applications for a new premises licence and 15 applications for a provisional premises licence.
+In the reporting period, the Board received 12 applications for a new premises licence and 15 applications for a provisional premises licence.
 Objections to some of these applications were received, mainly relating to concerns regarding potential noise nuisance.

 All objections were taken into account during consideration of the applications and the concerns of objectors addressed during the applicant's submissions and discussion by the Board.
-27 of the premises/provisional premises licence applications were granted, with 1 waiting to be considered at a future Board meeting.
-7 confirmation of provisional premises licence were also granted.
+24 of the premises/provisional premises licence applications were granted, with 2 waiting to be considered at a future Board meeting and 1 application was withdrawn.
+10 confirmation of provisional premises licence were also granted.

-The Board received 78 applications for variations (other than a minor variation) to premises licences; 76 were granted and 2 were withdrawn.
-As with the premises licence and provisional premises licence applications, some objections were received in relation to the applications, mainly relating to concerns regarding potential noise nuisance for live music, persons leaving the premises late in the evening, smokers making noise outside the premises and general anti-social behaviour.
-After consideration of the objections in each case the Board granted the applications.
+The Board received 88 applications for variations (other than a minor variation) to premises licences; 83 were granted, 1 waiting to be considered at a future Board meeting, 1 refused and 3 were withdrawn.
+As with the premises licence and provisional premises licence applications, some objections were received in relation to the applications, mainly relating to concerns regarding potential noise nuisance from live music, persons leaving the premises late in the evening, smokers making noise outside the premises and general anti-social behaviour.
+After consideration of the objections in each case the Board refused 1 application and granted the rest of the applications.

-278 applications for minor variation were received by the Board, which were all granted by the Clerk under delegated powers.
+348 applications for minor variation were received by the Board, 345 were granted by the Clerk under delegated powers, 2 applications were withdrawn and 1 is awaiting a decision due to an issue with a Layout Plan.

-61 applications for transfer of a premises licence were received, 60 were granted and 1 was withdrawn.
+67 applications for transfer of a premises licence were received, 63 were granted, 3 were withdrawn and 1 was not considered.

-The Board processed 925 occasional licence applications during the reporting year which is a decrease on the 1064 applications in the previous year 2022/23.
-919 of the applications were granted, 4 were withdrawn prior to determination and 2 were not considered in time.
-This decrease is due to staff not being able to process as many applications during the reporting period.
+The Board processed 1141 occasional licence applications during the reporting year which is an increase on the 925 applications in the previous year 2023/24.
+1127 of the applications were granted, 9 were withdrawn prior to determination and 5 were not considered in time.
+This increase is due to more events taking place within the reporting period.
+There is also an increase in premises applying to trade on occasional licences pending determination of their provisional/premises licence applications at a Board meeting.

-54 applications for extended hours were received during the year.
-52 were granted and 2 were withdrawn.
+76 applications for extended hours were received and granted during the year.